silvercart/silvercart/docs/en/01_Techbase/01_Develop/04_Groupviews.md

 ### What do I need?

-To implement an own GroupView, you need an extension of SilvercartGroupViewBase, a template and CSS for the products and product groups, and an image to use as indicator to choose the GroupView type.
+To implement an own GroupView, you need an extension of GroupViewBase, a template and CSS for the products and product groups, and an image to use as indicator to choose the GroupView type.

 Let's start by creating the modules directory silvercart_groupview_fourtile and an empty _config.php.

 ### Implementing the GroupView object

-The first step to add the custom GroupView is to extend SilvercartGroupViewBase with SilvercartGroupViewFourtile.
-Create the file SilvercartGroupViewFourtile.php into the modules code folder like this:
+The first step to add the custom GroupView is to extend GroupViewBase with GroupViewFourtile.
+Create the file GroupViewFourtile.php into the modules code folder like this:

 	+ assets
 	+ cms
 	+ customhtmlform
-	+ dataobject_manager
+	+ framework
 	+ googlesitemaps
 	+ mysite
-	+ requirements_engine
-	+ sapphire
 	+ silvercart
-	- silvercart_groupview_fourtile
+	- silvercart-groupview-fourtile
 		- code
+			- View
-			- groupview
+                - GroupView
-				SilvercartGroupViewFourtile.php
+                    GroupViewFourtile.php
 		_config.php
-	+ silvercart_payment_paypal
+	+ silvercart-payment-paypal
-	+ silvercart_payment_prepayment
+	+ silvercart-payment-prepayment
 	+ themes
-	+ uploadify

 Now, you need to add the method preferences() to your new class.
 The preferences() method delivers a few information about the GroupView as an array.
 A GroupView needs a 'code' to get identified, an 'i18n_key' and an 'i18n_default' to provide button labels.

-The class SilvercartGroupViewFourtile should look like this:
+The class GroupViewFourtile should look like this:

-###### SilvercartGroupViewFourtile.php
+###### GroupViewFourtile.php

 	:::php
 	<?php

+    namespace SilverCart\View\GroupView;

+    use SilverCart\View\GroupView\GroupViewBase;
+    use SilverStripe\View\Requirements;

 	/**
 	 * Provides a tiled group view with 4 objects in one row for products and
 	 * productgroups.
 	 *
-	 * @package Silvercart
+     * @package SilverCart
-	 * @subpackage Groupview
+     * @subpackage View_GroupView
 	 * @author Sebastian Diel <sdiel@pixeltricks.de>
 	 * @copyright 2013 pixeltricks GmbH
 	 * @since 10.01.2012
 	 *
-	 * @see SilvercartGroupViewBase (base class)
+	 * @see GroupViewBase (base class)
 	 * @see ProductGroupHolderFourtile.ss (template file)
 	 * @see ProductGroupHolderFourtile.ss (template file)
 	 */
-	class SilvercartGroupViewFourtile extends SilvercartGroupViewBase {
+	class GroupViewFourtile extends GroupViewBase {

 		/**
 		 * main preferences of the group view